matthias-at-work/proto-rabbitmq-with-ssl/03 peer-verification with client-cert issued by server-CA/README.md

  {fail_if_no_peer_cert,true},
 ````
 Remarks:
-- The `cacertfile` stay as it was as still only one CA is in use for both server and client.
+- The `cacertfile` stays as it was because there is still only one CA in use for both server and client certificate.

 2. Build new image and run:
 ````